TylerAllen2001/active-directory-setup/README.md

 <p>
 </p>
 <p>
-We have to join Client-1 to the domain in order to do so navigate to your system settings and go to about.
-Off to the right select rename this pc (advanced).
-From there select to change the domain.
-Enter "mydomain.com" after that enter your credentials from mydomain.com\labuser.
-Your computer will restart and then client-1 will be a part of mydomain.com
+  - Join Client-1 to the domain so you can navigate to your system settings and go to about.
+  - To the right, select " rename this pc " (advanced).
+Select to change the domain to " mydomain.com ".
+  - Enter credentials from mydomain.com\labuser.
+The VM will restart and Client-1 will be part of mydomain.com
 </p>
 <br />
 <p>